-Regardless of how you plan to attend our class, active class participation is essential to your success.
+Active class participation is essential to your success.
 You should not plan on taking any absences in this class unless you have an unforeseen or unavoidable conflict, such as illness.
 As such, attendance is mandatory (including any make-up classes related to recognized school holidays) and you may miss no more than four (4) classes during the semester.
 In extraordinary situations, a student may make-up a missed class, so that the absence will not be counted against the total absences permitted; this determination will be addressed at my sole discretion on a case-by-case basis.
 Those exceeding the maximum number of absences will be subject to the ramifications described in the Law School's attendance policy.
 See School of Law Rules III.5 (f)-(g).